TheoVasa/SHIMMER_EFFECT/README.md

 # SHIMMER_EFFECT
-###The goal of this project is to recreate a version of the famous shimmer reverb effect using digital audio processing.

 In this project we will explore and implement a basic shimmer reverb effect.
 This effect has been used by a lot of artists such as Brian Eno, Daniel Lanois, U2, etc...
 The result of this effect is a very long decay, big reverb effect that can transform a dry guitar sound to an angelic, ambient pad (for example).